next-safe-action/adapter-react-hook-form/README.md

 ### Parameters

 - `validationErrors`: next-safe-action object of `ValidationErrors`, or `undefined` (required)
 - `props`: `joinBy` from `ErrorMapperProps` type.
 It's used to determine how to join the error messages, if more than one is present in the errors array.
-It defauls to `" "`  (optional)
+It defaults to `" "`  (optional)

 ### Return values (object)
 - `hookFormValidationErrors`: object of mapped errors with `FieldErrors` type, compatible with react-hook-form